After 'Bizarre' Moves, What's Next For Fractured House Intel Committee?

 At least one person welcomed Nunes' unusual choice of how to handle classified information.

-Trump, you'll remember, has accused former President Barack Obama of "wiretapping" him during the election — a stunning claim, presented without evidence, which has been rejected as baseless by prominent lawmakers and the heads of multiple intelligence agencies.
+Trump, you'll remember, has accused former President Barack Obama of "wiretapping" him during the election — a stunning claim, presented without evidence, that has been rejected as baseless by prominent lawmakers and the heads of multiple intelligence agencies.
 Trump said he felt "somewhat vindicated" by Nunes' briefing, although nothing Nunes said suggested that Trump or his associates had been targeted for surveillance.

 Meanwhile, Schiff stepped forward after Nunes' surprise announcement to drop a bombshell of his own.
 He said that the committee had now seen "more than circumstantial" evidence suggesting coordination between the Trump campaign and Russia.

-Previously, he'd only said there was "circumstantial evidence" of such coordination.
+Previously, he had only said there was "circumstantial evidence" of such coordination.
 He tells NPR the committee has been receiving "additional information" every day, and he sees the current evidence as "not merely circumstantial."

 "While I can't go into ... any of the contents of the evidence we've been presented," he said, "I think that's a fair assessment at this point."